tamrael-magi/tamrael-prettyprettyprettysecure-github-mcp/README.md

 **Pretty, Pretty, Pretty Secure because everyone else calls their stuff "military-grade" and "enterprise-ready" like they're selling special-ops tactical toilet paper.**

+P.S.
+If you like this and decide to use my code in your project or product, please properly give credit and link back to my GitHub or repo.
+Thanks!

 ---